New exactly solvable relativistic models with anomalous interaction: Discussion

-In accordance with (\ref{0131}) in the non-relativistic approximation these levels simple coincide (of course up to the rest energy term), which confirms our supposition.
-We also find corrections for the PS levels in the quasi-relativistic approximation (\ref{qr}).
-Albeit the motion along the third Cartesian coordinate is free, the third momentum component $\kappa$ makes indeed a contribution into the effective coupling constant $\tilde\lambda_\kappa$.
-The origin of this contribution is the anomalous interaction of moving neutral Dirac fermion with the magnetic field caused by the charged line.
-In the rest frame the motion along this line is effectively changed by the current which flows in the line in the opposite direction, which is in perfect accordance with equation (\ref{kappa}).
+Let us discuss the obtained energy levels for coupled states in the quasi-relativistic approximation (\ref{qr}).
+Albeit the motion along the third Cartesian coordinate is free, the third momentum component $\kappa$ makes a contribution into the effective coupling constant $\tilde\lambda_\kappa$.
+The origin of this contribution is the anomalous interaction of neutron moving along the charged line with the magnetic field generated by this line.
+In the rest frame this motion is effectively changed by the current which flows in the line in the opposite direction, which is in perfect accordance with equation (\ref{kappa}).

-The contribution of $\kappa$ into the effective coupling constant $\tilde\lambda_\kappa$ (\ref{kappa}) is small, namely, in SI units it is proportional to the inverse speed of light.
+The contribution of $\kappa$ into the effective coupling constant $\tilde\lambda_\kappa$ (\ref{kappa}) is small.
+Namely, it is proportional to the inverse speed of light.
 However, it affects the energy levels (\ref{qr}) much more than the relativistic correction to the kinetic energy $-\kappa^4/8m^3$ which is proportional to the squared inverse speed of light.

-Considering the exact solutions presented in Section 6 it is easy to show that the probability density corresponding to wave functions (\ref{Sol}) admits the following approximate representation: where the dots denote terms of order $1/c^2$.
-In other words, up to the terms proportional to the inverse squared speed of light, the probability density looks as in the non-relativistic PS problem.
-Thus many of conclusions concerning the probability distributions for the non-relativistic PS problem (such as the long lifetime for bound states with sufficiently large $k$) made in \cite{blum} and \cite{Hau} can be generalized to the relativistic case.
+In the case of ultrarelativistic neutron motion along the charge and current carrying lines the contribution of the related momentum into the coupling energy becomes very essential.
+As it follows from (\ref{Nu}) the distances between the energy levels can significantly differ from the non-relativistic ones since the multiplier $\delta$ (\ref{muk}) changes continuously from 0.121 (for $\tilde\kappa\to-1$) to 4.121 (for $\tilde\kappa\to 1$).

-In conclusion we have presented a new exactly solvable problem for the Dirac-Pauli equation describing a neutral particle which interacts anomalously with a rather particular external field given by equations (\ref{E})-(\ref{jw}) having however a clear physical meaning.
+In conclusion, we have presented a new exactly solvable problem for the Dirac-Pauli equation describing a neutral particle which interacts anomalously with a rather particular external field given by equations (\ref{E})-(\ref{jw}) having however a clear physical meaning.
 This type of anomalous interaction is the key to expand solutions of the problem via solutions of the (1+2)-dimensional Levi-Leblond equation invariant with respect to Galilei group.
 Moreover, the considered problem possesses a hidden symmetry and supersymmetry which cause the (2n+1)-fold degeneration of the energy levels given by equations (\ref{012}) and (\ref{N}).

 A natural question arises whether the considered relativistic problem with its symmetries is unique or there are other problems which can be effectively solved using reduction SO(1,3)$\to$HG(1,2).
 In Sections 2 and 3 we study a certain class of such problems which can be effectively reduced to radial equation (\ref{s2}) which is exactly solvable when $e=0$ and $\varphi=\omega\log(x)$.
 We believe that there are other exactly solvable equations (\ref{s2}) and at least two of them can be immediately written down if we set $\varphi=\alpha/x$ and consider the alternative cases $e=0$ and $e\neq 0$.
 The related Dirac-Pauli equations (\ref{1}), (\ref{ddd}), (\ref{dddd}) can be solved explicitly.
 We plane to study these and probably other integrable models in future.